2018 Jeep Wrangler has evolutionary approach to design with improved aerodynamics; features a retro interior with modern features

 Jeep India launched the Wrangler Unlimited in late 2016 signaling the entry of the iconic American SUV manufacturer.
 The Wrangler’s boxy design is nothing but retro and can attract the off-roading enthusiasts with ease.
 But, have you ever thought of how its next generation would look like?
 Here is a gallery of pictures that gives idea of how it stands visually.

-The next-generation 2018 Wrangler was officially revealed during the time of Halloween in the US.
+The next-generation 2018 Wrangler was officially revealed during the time of Halloween in the US late last year.
 The highlighting changes are the curved headlamps, turn indicators on ORVMs and a more aggressive front bumper.
 There is a powered top with buttons on roof console like in the Renegade that offers optional MySky retractable roof.

 Others include detachable roof and doors, vents on the quarter panel of the front fender, a restyled windshield and sporty vents on the revised bonnet.
 The side profile does have prominent character lines and the new door handles seem are re-positioned.
 Moreover, the tail lamps have more pronounced look and the windows lines are less edgy than the current model.